 The benefit of one-on-one interviews over focus groups is the elimination of group bias.

 As discussed, it can be common in a focus group to have a few outspoken participants who take charge of the conversation.

 This can create an intimidating setting for soft-spoken participants who do not want to go against the majority and share a different perspective or opinion.

 Some may nod their head in agreement even if it is not how they feel.

 On the contrary, in-depth interviews are a more personable setting where people can feel more comfortable sharing thoughts, emotions, and feelings on a given topic.

 There is no fear of being ostracized because there is no one to argue their statements.

-For this reason, IDIs can be especially beneficial when conducting market research on a sensitive topic such as financial struggles, medical issues, or personal loss.
+For this reason, IDIs can be especially beneficial when conducting market research on sensitive topics such as financial struggles, medical issues, or personal loss.

-The next alternate market research option to focus groups are phone surveys.
-Phone surveys are a similar approach to in-depth interviews, except not conducted in-person.
+The next alternate market research option to focus groups is phone surveys.
+Phone surveys are a similar approach to in-depth interviews, except not conducted in person.